CIHR Institute of Indigenous Peoples' Health

 What is the Indigenous Mentorship Network Program?

-The CIHR-Institute of Aboriginal People’s Health (IAPH) strives to advance the research agenda to improve the health of Indigenous peoples in Canada.
+The CIHR-Institute of Indigenous Peoples' Health (IIPH) strives to advance the research agenda to improve the health of Indigenous Peoples in Canada.
 Strengthening research networks and facilitating capacity exchange for Indigenous health researchers is an integral activity to ensure systemic growth in research capacity and development.

-IAPH is committed to building capacity among emerging Indigenous health researchers.
-To further this goal, IAPH is funding a transformative and paradigm shifting Indigenous Mentorship Network Program (IMNP) to meet the needs of First Nations, Inuit, and Métis trainees and New Investigators.
+IIPH is committed to building capacity among emerging Indigenous health researchers.
+To further this goal, IIPH is funding a transformative and paradigm shifting Indigenous Mentorship Network Program (IMNP) to meet the needs of First Nations, Inuit, and Métis trainees and New Investigators.

 The goal of this funding opportunity is to create distinctive and culturally relevant cohort learning opportunities and tailored mentoring activities.
 These activities will create support mechanisms, attend to the psychosocial needs of trainees and New Investigators, and identify system and individual barriers hindering First Nations, Inuit, and Métis trainees and New Investigators in Indigenous health research.